-Everything about 2020 has been different in some way, and the holidays are no exception.
+Everything about last year was different in some way, and the holidays were no exception.
+This year is feeling distinctly brighter, but travel and being with loved ones is still not possible for some of us, especially when we’re forced inside at this time of year.
 During what can already be a stressful time of year, navigating the December holiday challenges of the pandemic on top of everything else might feel impossible.
-There’s no roadmap or guide for how to do Hanukkah and Christmas during a pandemic, so in some ways, every family, regardless of their religion, is figuring things out this year for the first time.
+There’s no roadmap or guide for how to do Hanukkah and Christmas during times like these, so in some ways, every family, regardless of their religion, is figuring things out as best they can.

-If you can’t travel this year, that might mean bringing Christmas (a tree, dinner, Santa Claus, etc.) into your Jewish home for the first time.
+If you can’t travel this year, that might mean bringing Christmas (a tree, dinner, Santa Claus, etc.) into your Jewish home for the first (or second) time.
 We have conversation starters that address this issue.
-If you can’t be with family, that might mean figuring out your own comfort and ability to lead certain prayers or rituals or to carry out certain traditions on your own.
+If you can’t be with family, that might mean figuring out your own comfort and ability to lead certain prayers or rituals or to carry out certain traditions on your own (find candle lighting instructions here).
 You might want to try to make family recipes by yourself or recreate a family gathering over video chat.

-You might take this as an opportunity to hunker down and do the bare minimum, finding comfort in simple, flickering lights.
-Nothing you decide this year needs to have implications for future holidays and, like everything about 2020, it’s OK if your goal is simply to get through it, doing the best you can in the moment.
+You might take this as an opportunity to hibernate a little, and find comfort in simple, flickering lights.
+Nothing you decide this year needs to have implications for future holidays and, like everything else about the time we’re living in, it’s OK if your goal is simply to do the best you can in the moment.

 Making decisions as an interfaith family about the holiday season can feel isolating and like no one understands what you’re going through.
 But you are not alone!
 Many families have navigated these challenging decisions before you, and many of those people have even shared their experiences on our website.

 Talking to a trusted family member or friend who can listen to you without judgment may also help get you through December with your emotions intact.
-You can also join us for a December conversation with other interfaith couples, or seek one-on-one counseling with one of our rabbis.
+You can also join us for holiday events with other interfaith couples, or seek one-on-one counseling with one of our rabbis.